GrigoreMihai/docs-gitbook-cmp/docs/general/slack.md

 # Slack Integration

 The DoiT CMP Slack application helps you share rich previews of your Cloud Analytics Reports and Budgets in your Slack workspace when you paste any CMP link.
-This makes it easy for anyone in your Slack workspace to learn from your CMP analyses, or to glean insights without needing to open the CMP itself.
+This makes it easy for anyone in your Slack workspace to learn from your CMP analyzes, or to glean insights without needing to open the CMP itself.

 {% hint style="info" %}
 Only Slack Workspace Admins can install Slack applications.